Agency Information Guide

 The IPC was established to provide a single place for agencies and the community to seek information and assistance with information access and privacy rights in NSW.
 The IPC promotes and protects privacy and information access rights in NSW by:

-The functions of the IPC are overseen by the NSW Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission.
+The operations of the IPC are themselves overseen by the NSW Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission.

 The Information Commissioner administers the following legislation:

-The Information Commissioner has the power to review decisions made by other NSW government agencies and deal with complaints about information access, undertake investigations, monitor agency functions and report to the Attorney General and the Minister for Customer Service and Digital Government, Minister for Small Business, Minister for Fair Trading about proposals for legislative or administrative change.
-The Information Commissioner is the Chairperson of the Information and Privacy Advisory Committee.
+The Information Commissioner has the power to review information access decisions made by other NSW government agencies and make recommendations about those decisions.
+The Information Commissioner can also deal with complaints about the conduct of agencies in relation to their information access obligations.
+The Information Commissioner can undertake investigations, monitor agency functions and report to the Ministers administering the above legislation about proposals for legislative or administrative change.
+The Information Commissioner is also the Chairperson of the Information and Privacy Advisory Committee, established under the Privacy and Personal Information Act 1998 (PPIP Act).

 The Privacy Commissioner administers the following legislation:

-The Privacy Commissioner also oversees the conduct of internal reviews by regulated entities and deals with complaints about privacy related matters.
+The Privacy Commissioner also oversees the conduct of internal reviews by oversighted entities and deals with complaints about privacy related matters.
 The Privacy Commissioner has the power to receive, investigate and conciliate complaints made against an agency, health service provider or organisation holding health information.
 The Privacy Commissioner also provides assistance to agencies in adopting and complying with the information protection principles, privacy codes of practice and the mandatory notification of data breach scheme.
 The Privacy Commissioner reports to the Ministers responsible for the above legislation about proposals for legislative or administrative change.
+The Privacy Commissioner is also:

-The IPC has corporate functions and obligations that it’s required to fulfil including the effective and efficient management of:
+The IPC has corporate functions and obligations that it is required to fulfil including the effective and efficient management of:

 These functions are conferred on the IPC under a number of Acts.
 Some of the key Acts include the:

-The IPC is a separate agency under Schedule 1 of the Government Sector Employment Act 2013 (GSE Act) and the Information Commissioner is appointed as agency head and is responsible to the relevant Minister.
+The IPC is a separate agency under Schedule 1 of the Government Sector Employment Act 2013 (GSE Act) and the Information Commissioner is appointed as agency head and is responsible to the relevant Minister or Ministers.
 As the agency head, the Information Commissioner is responsible for the budget and the general administration of the IPC, including employing and allocating staff to carry out work.

-The NSW Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission oversees the functions of the Information Commissioner and Privacy Commissioner.
-The Information Commissioner reports to the NSW Parliament on the operation of the GIPA Act.
+The NSW Joint Parliamentary Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission oversees the operations of the Information Commissioner and Privacy Commissioner.
+The Information Commissioner reports to the NSW Parliament on the operation of the GIPA Act and the GIIC Act.
 The Privacy Commissioner reports to the NSW Parliament on the operation of the PPIP Act and the HRIP Act.

 Each year, the IPC reports on its activities over the course of the year through its Annual Report.
 See the IPC website for all published Annual Reports to date.